git-town/git-town/README.md

 * create a new feature branch with <a href="#git-hack">git hack</a>
 * keep your feature branch in sync with the rest of the world using <a href="#git-sync">git sync</a>
 * when done with a feature, merge it into the main branch with <a href="#git-ship">git ship</a>
-* copy the latest updates from a forked upstream repository into your fork of it using
-<a href="#git-sync-fork">git sync-fork</a>
+* in a forked repository, keep your main branch up to date with its upstream repository using <a href="#git-sync-fork">git sync-fork</a>
-* refactor selected commits from one feature branch into a dedicated one using
-<a href="#git-extract">git extract</a>.
+* refactor selected commits from one feature branch into a dedicated one using <a href="#git-extract">git extract</a>.

 All Git Town commands automatically clean up (prune) no longer existing remote branches from your branch list.

-Hint: the examples below assume "master" as the main branch name, and "feature" as the feature branch name.
+Hint: the examples below assume "master" as the main branch name (this is <a href="#configuration">configurable</a>), and "feature" as the feature branch name.
-These things are <a href="#configure">configurable</a>.

 ## git hack